-To see what the user-interface of digital found poem looks like, what the generated poems look like, and the editing capabilities of digital found poem, watch this 4-minute video.
-If the text in the video goes by faster than you can read it, just click the pause button in the video.
+To see what the user-interface of Songs of my pathetic self looks like, what the generated poems look like, and the editing capabilities included, watch this 3-minute video.

-Note: Although digital found poem doesn’t contain “four-letter” words, it’s intended for a mature audience.
+Note: Although Songs of my pathetic self doesn’t contain “four-letter” words, it’s intended for a mature audience.
 Its dark and adult themes make it inappropriate for those too young for all that misery.

-If you’re a poetry teacher and are looking for a way to spice up your poetry writing class or workshop, digital found poem may be of help.
-Let students play with digital found poem, shaping and molding words and lines that they see poetic potential in and discarding the rest.
+If you’re a poetry teacher and are looking for a way to spice up your poetry writing class or workshop, Songs of my pathetic self may be of help.
+Let students play with the found poems, shaping and molding words and lines that they see poetic potential in and discarding the rest.
 (Think cut ups, erasure poems, blackout/redacted poems, found poems, and so on.)* For a beginning poet, a few minutes of tinkering with text provided may be a more enjoyable and productive way to start each writing day than to have to stare at that proverbial blank page and hope that, somehow, the words will come.